slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'There are only two kinds of languages: the ones people complain about and the ones nobody uses' -- Bjarne Stroustrup*

 See fame as a multiplier.

-If you want to impact the world, be famous.
+People say they want to be famous to impact the world, often what they want is the adoration of their peers.